DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

     * Solved for now by using corona memory as Root:

         https://www.corona-memory.ch/api/items?per_page=999999&item_set_id=3527
-* If an Omeka object is published and then unpublished (or vice versa) the backend file must be run to activate the changes.

 ## TO DOs
--[ ] map showing origins of the different archive entries -[ ] cronjob needs to run more often
+-[ ] map showing origins of the different archive entries